9 Ways To Help and Support Colleagues at Work

 If you notice a colleague needs help or has a large workload, offer to help them complete some tasks.
 Sometimes offering moral support is enough if you do not have time or are not permitted to help with their work tasks.

 Example: Your colleague may be responsible for contacting clients.
-If your company policy does not allow you to speak with the clients in your assigned job role, you can offer support to your colleague by bringing a coffee to their desk while they make calls.
+If your company policy does not allow you to contact clients in your assigned job role, you can offer support to your colleague by bringing a coffee to their desk while they make calls.

 4. Give advice